 a statement of maximum 500 words of what the candidate sees as being the main objectives that ccTLD operators should be seeking in an IANA transition proposal

-an indication of any of their affiliation with any Internet governance related organization
+an indication of their affiliation, if any,with any Internet governance related organization

-an indication of the commitment of your organisation to your participate in the process.
+a letter signed by a member of your organization’s senior management confirming its support for your participation in the process.

 The names of all candidates will be made public.
 Interviews of shortlisted candidates may be conducted.

-An selection committee comprised of five members of the ccTLD community, including from the ccNSO Board, and from Regional Organizations, will review applications and submit the names of the four Coordinating Committee members to the ccNSO Council at a meeting. .
+A selection committee comprised of five members of the ccTLD community, including from the ccNSO Council, and from Regional Organizations, will review applications and submit the names of the four Coordinating Committee members to the ccNSO Council at a meeting.

 Paulos Nyirenda Choon Sai Lim Byron Holland Peter Vergrote Eduardo Santoyo,